codechangers/godzilla/src/resources/tutorials/preflight4a.md

 We have provided two photos in the template, one for your game background, and one for your main character.
 Both images are located in the `imgs` folder.
 Later on this folder is where you will add all images.

   ![imgsfolder](/images/imgsfolder)

+At the end of the Pre Contest Course, you will have a basic game that has a main character that can be moved around the screen.

+> **To reload the code animation, click on the Pages Menu on the right.